• Art Magazine

 The art of 3D modeling is considered groundbreaking.
 It involves creating three-dimensional objects using computer programs and various tools.

-The range of applications for these objects is diverse: they are used in architecture, product development and the entertainment industry, such as virtual reality, virtual production or 3D probes – to name just a few examples.
+The range of applications for these objects is diverse: they are used in architecture, product development, and the entertainment industry, such as virtual reality and virtual production, or in 3D props – to name just a few examples.

 How does 3D modeling work?